If you're a dog owner, you know how important it is to keep your furry friend...

-Stop right there!
-You have decided that you want an insulated dog door for sliding glass doors, and that’s an excellent choice for getting your pet in and out of the house.
+So, you’ve decided that you want an insulated dog door for sliding glass doors, and that’s an excellent choice for getting your pet in and out of the house.
 However, before purchasing a pet door patio panel, it’s important to understand the difference between aluminum patio doors and vinyl patio doors.

 Another way of guessing at the material is to measure the track and look at the wall thickness.
 Vinyl frames will be thicker and have a wider track.
 This is less accurate than the tapping method because different door brands will have different thicknesses and measurements.
 There is no such thing as a standard sliding glass door.

-Endura Flap® has many dog doors in sliding glass doors in both Vinyl and Aluminum.
+Endura Flap has multiple great options for both vinyl sliding doors and aluminum sliding doors.
 Take a look at each of our products, and pick the one best suited for your home and your pet.
 Alternatively, you can look through our full selection of pet doors for sliding glass doors for more options.

-Endura Flap Thermo Panel 3e - The best seller of the Endura Flap panel line, the Thermo Panel 3e combines quality materials with exceptional design to bring you energy efficiency and durability worthy of our lifetime warranty.
+Endura Flap Thermo Panel 3e: The best seller of the Endura Flap panel line, the Thermo Panel 3e combines quality materials with exceptional design to bring you energy efficiency and durability worthy of our lifetime warranty.
 The dual-pane glass panel keeps your home insulated year-round.
 Read about dual-pane vs single-pane glass to learn more.

-Endura Flap Quick Panel 3 - This panel is the best option for renters or seasonal homes.
+Endura Flap Thermo Panel 3e: This panel is the best option for renters or seasonal homes.
 It can be easily removed and installed repeatedly.
-It is single flap and single-paned, which saves weight and makes installations quick and easy.
+It is single flap and single-paned, which saves weight and makes installation quick and easy.

-Before ordering your panel, you should read up on What Pet Door Size Should You Buy.
-It will help you decide what size you need for whatever Endura Flap panel you get!
+Before ordering your panel, you should read up on choosing the right pet door size for your dog or cat.
+It will help you decide what size you need for whatever Endura Flap panel you get.